-Based on the linear regression between estimated SOH and cycles completed (Figure 17), the Samsung AIO pack is on track for 60% SOH at \sim 4,380 cycles.
-However, the battery pack is no longer usable and has been retired before this point.
+Based on the linear regression between estimated SOH and cycles completed (Figure 12), the Samsung AlO pack is on track for 60% SOH at \sim 4,400 cycles.
+As above, however, the cycle data suggests some non-linearity which may invalidate this extrapolation.